dahlian00/RoseBlooming-Dataset/README.md

 # RoseBlooming-Dataset
 This repository contains the instruction for the RoseBlooming dataset.
 The RoseBloomingdataset allows for stage-specific flower detection.
 The dataset, consisting of overhead images, contains two rose cultivars and was filmed over a period of months.
+More details can be found in our paper [RoseTracker: A system for automated rose growth monitoring](https://doi.org/10.1016/j.atech.2023.100271).

 ## Highlights
 * 519 images obtained from actual farms